The two-vina experiment

 Pa #> Ma

-We should keep in mind that the author is describing a physical process, not an abstract “movement” by which the moveable wheel (or vina) would “jump in space” from its initial to final position.
-Therefore we pay attention to things happening and not happening during the tuning of the vina, or rotation of the wheel, looking at the trajectories of dots representing note positions (along the blue circle).
-Things not happening (non-matching notes) yield inequations required for making sense of the algebraic model.
+We should bear in mind that the author is describing a physical process, not an abstract "movement" by which the moving wheel (or vina) would "jump" in space from its initial to final position.
+Therefore, we pay attention to what happens and what does not happen during the tuning of the vina or the rotation of the wheel by looking at the trajectories of the dots representing the note positions (along the blue circle).
+Things that do not happen (mismatched notes) give rise to inequations that are necessary to make sense of the algebraic model.

-This step of the experiment confirms that it is wrong to locate Sa at the position of Ni for the sake of identifying Sa-grama with the western scale.
-In this case, matching notes would no be Re-Ga and Dha-Ni, but Ga-Ma and Ni-Sa.
+This step of the experiment confirms that it is wrong to place Sa in the position of Ni in order to identify Sa-grama with the Western scale.
+In this case the corresponding notes would not be Re-Ga and Dha-Ni, but Ga-Ma and Ni-Sa.

 Third lowering